Hupa

-The Hupa (Yurok: Huep'oola' / Huep'oolaa 'Hupa people') are a Native American people of the Athabaskan-speaking ethnolinguistic group in northwestern California.
-Their endonym is dining’xine:wh for Hupa-language speakers in general, and na:tinixwe for residents of Hoopa Valley, also spelled Natinook-wa, meaning "People of the Place Where the Trails Return".
+The Hupa (Yurok: Huepʼoolaʼ / Huepʼoolaa 'Hupa people') are a Native American people of the Athabaskan-speaking ethnolinguistic group in northwestern California.
+Their endonym is dining'xine꞉wh for Hupa-language speakers in general, and na꞉tinixwe for residents of Hoopa Valley, also spelled Natinook-wa, meaning "People of the Place Where the Trails Return".
 The Karuk name for them is Kishákeevar / Kishakeevra ("Hupa (Trinity River) People", from kishákeevar-sav = "Hupa River, i.e. Trinity River").
 The majority of the tribe is enrolled in the federally recognized Hoopa Valley Tribe.